Eisteddfod: Argentina

 Bruce Chatwin visited Gaiman in 1976, which he called "the centre of Welsh Patagonia today".
 While at Ty-Ysaf, the homestead of the Davies family, he was told how the family's son, Euan Davies, had sung at the local eisteddfod while accompanied by Anselmo, a local aspiring concert pianist of mixed German and Italian parentage.
 Davies's tenor voice and Anselmo's piano playing reportedly reduced the audience at the eisteddfod to tears and "carried off the prize."

 Marcus Tanner has written since of Chatwin's travel memoir In Patagonia, "After several decades during which the Welsh colony in Argentina had been virtually forgotten, his book did much to remind the world of its existence."
 According to Eluned Gonzalez, however, a local Welsh Argentine who remembers the real Chatwin and his visit, "We are all very surprised by the book... so superior.
 Looking down on us... a very English way of looking at things."

 During the British government's repatriation of the 11,313 Argentine POWs taken during the 1982 Falklands War, Welsh-speaking British merchant seamen and British soldiers from the Welsh Guards were shocked to find themselves addressed in Patagonian Welsh by an Argentine POW who was on the way home to Puerto Madryn.
 Over the years since, close ties between Wales and Y Wladfa have been reestablished.

 One of the greatest Welsh literary figures to come out of Y Wladfa was Richard Bryn Williams, whose bardic name was Bryn.
-Williams was born at Blaenau Ffestiniog, Gwynedd in 1902.
-When he was seven years old, Williams's family migrated to Trelew, as part of the last great wave of Welsh immigration to Y Wladfa prior to the First World War.
-Williams returned to Wales in 1923 and studied at the University College of North Wales.
-He became an expert on Patagonian history and was a major contributor to the Colony's Welsh literature.
-Williams won the Bardic Chair at the National Eisteddfod of Wales in both 1964 and 1968, and from 1975 to 1978 he served as Archdruid of the Gorsedd Cymru.
+He was born at Blaenau Ffestiniog, migrated to Y Wladfa with his parents as a child, then returned to Wales in 1923.
+He won the Bardic Chair at the National Eisteddfod of Wales in both 1964 and 1968, and from 1975 to 1978 he served as Archdruid of Gorsedd Cymru.